Albert Camus and Religious Belief

 Albert Camus’ Solution to a Meaningless Life

-The philosophically sound solution to this problem of living a meaningless life is to question whether living such a life necessarily wrong?
+The philosophically sound solution to this problem of living a meaningless life is to question whether living such a life is necessarily wrong.
 According to Albert Camus, it is not.

 Camus argues that it is possible to achieve pleasure and satisfaction even when living an ultimately meaningless life.
 Camus argues that accepting life in a world without meaning is to forego any illusions of meaning.
 It is more intellectually honest to base life’s choices on what makes us happy than what might provide meaning as, ultimately, life has more meaning.